Yes No Share to Facebook

 Understanding the Penalties Under Ontario's Food Premises Regulations

-Question: What are the penalties for violating Ontario's Food Premises Regulation 493/17?
+Question: What penalties and fines can my Ontario restaurant face for violating the Food Premises Regulation (O. Reg.
+493/17)?

 Understanding the Penalties Under Ontario's Food Premises Regulations